sofar/how-to-clear/03-mixing.md

 The metadata that `swupd` uses is stored in Manifests.
 These manifest files come in two different levels.
-Each bundle is maintained in its own Manifest file, and there is one Mother-of-Manifests file that contains metadata on all the Manifests that exist for each bundle.
+Each bundle is maintained in its own Manifest file, and there is one Manifest-of-Manifests file that contains metadata on all the Manifests that exist for each bundle.

 Here is how a Manifest file looks: